the-commons-project/smart-health-card-verifier/README.md

 # SMART Health Card Verifier

 Verifier is a safe, privacy-preserving mobile application, designed to verify SMART Health Card certificate encoded in a QR code.
+The app is launched in both the Play store and iOS store.
+It is built using React Native with Typescript and Expo.

 ## Table of contents